achall9/fe-interview/README.md

 ## Instructions

 Using data from 3 different endpoints (posts, users, properties), build an application that displays the post data as shown in the next images, use them as a guideline.
 Create a project in github and make sure the app can be started locally for review.
+After completing everything, record a screencast with a walkthrough over the application and the codebase.
+Be meticulous about this.

 ### Endpoints:
 - https://bcv-fe-interview-api.azapata.io/api/posts